20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Purrfect!

 While I partly built this for the memes, its worth noting that the interior of a black hole and the wormhole itself is generally considered to be a mathematical artifact, and that it wouldn't show up in reality.
-With that in mind, nobody really has a clue whats inside a black hole!
+With that in mind, nobody really has a clue whats inside a black hole[^sincere]!

+[^sincere]: I sincerely hope that it *is* my cat though

 ## The end